CERTOS/Face-Detection/README.md

   1> python any version but prefered python3

   2> opencv
- ## To install opencv you need to use  "python -m pip install opencv-python" command in terminal
+ ## To install opencv
+ Use  "python -m pip install opencv-python" command in terminal